-- The property to be let is legally required to have an Energy Performance Certificate because (a) it is being let, or has been let in the past; or (b) it is being sold; or (c) it has been improved and Building Regulations mean that an Energy Performance Certificate is required.
+- a.
+The property to be let is legally required to have an Energy Performance Certificate because (a) it is being let, or has been let in the past; or (b) it is being sold; or (c) it has been improved and Building Regulations mean that an Energy Performance Certificate is required.

-- The property to be let has an energy efficient rating of F or G on the Energy Performance Certificate.
+- c.
+The property to be let has an energy efficient rating of F or G on the Energy Performance Certificate.

 If the property has an EPC that was obtained in the past when it was required but the EPC is now more than 10 years old, Landlords do not need to have another one produced.
 A new EPC will be required the next time the property is let/the tenancy is renewed or it is sold.
 The rules will apply to existing tenancies (where there has not been a renewal in the meantime) from 1st April 2020.
 Full guidance can be found here.

 Business premises are also affected by the rules: but with some differences.
 Where a business property is rented under a continuing tenancy, the rules will not apply until 1st April 2023.
 However, if the landlord grants a new business tenancy or renews, the 1st April 2018 start date applies.
 Full guidance for non-domestic properties can be found here.